OneFolderApp/OneFolder/README.md

 ## Do you want to help?
 There is many ways people can help:
-- Give feedback on designs
+- feedback and suggestion on design
-- Test features
+- Test new features
-- Help us with design
 - Copy Writting and bloggin
 - Growth
 - Coding